CobbTyler18/elive-user-guide/Readme.md

     3. **UID field**: Every time when a user account is created, it is assigned with a user id or UID (UID for the user 'jamal' is 1001, in this case) and this field specifies the same.
     4. **GID field**: Similar to the UID field, this field specifies which group the user belongs to, the group details being present in /etc/group file.
     5. **Comment/Description/User Info field**: This field is the short comment/description/information of the user account.
-    6. **User Home Directory**: Every time the user sign in to the system, he is taken to his Home directory, where all his personal files reside.
+    6. **User Home Directory**: Every time the user signs into the system, he/she is taken to their Home directory, where all their personal files reside.
 This field provides the absolute path to the user's home directory (/home/jamal in this case).
     7. **Shell**: This field show, the user has access to the shell mentioned in this field (user 'jamal' has been given access to /bin/bash or simply bash shell).

 ## Adding new user accounts to Linux system